uvmetal/neo-halite/README.md

 * Localhost-only By Default

-  Dynamic port determination to front end checks if port use that conflicts with any system feature and notifies the user to offer an easy solution to fix.
+  Dynamic port determination to front-end checks if port use that conflicts with any system feature and notifies the user to offer an easy solution to fix.
 Either stop the port and change to another at install time or dynamically allocate new ones.

   Future: Allow easy configuration to expose services to the world.
 See next section.